YounG-0516/xv6-6.S081/README.md

 # LAB5：lazy page allocation

-> To start the lab, switch to the trap branch
+> To start the lab, switch to the lazy branch
 >
 > ```
 >  $ git fetch